Binary perm algebras and alternative algebras: Binary perm algebras under commutator

 The problem of finding a complete list of identities of $\mathcal{A}lt^{(-)}(X)$ algebra is still an open problem.
-Also, the basis of a free Malcev algebra is unknown.
-For this reason, we describe a complete list of identities of $\mathcal{P}_2^{(-)}(X)$ algebra.
-Moreover, we construct the basis of $\mathcal{P}_2^{(-)}(X)$ algebra.
+Additionally, the basis of a free Malcev algebra is unknown.
+Therefore, we describe a complete list of identities of algebra $\mathcal{P}_2^{(-)}(X)$.
+Moreover, we construct the basis of algebra $\mathcal{P}_2^{(-)}(X)$.

-\begin{theorem} An anti-commutative algebra $\mathcal{P}_2^{(-)}$ satisfies the following additional identities:
+\begin{proposition} An anti-commutative algebra $\mathcal{P}_2^{(-)}(X)$ satisfies the following additional identities: